Migrant sex work

 Migrant sex work is sex work done by migrant workers.
 It is significant because of its role as a dominant demographic of sex work internationally.
-It has common features across various contexts, such as migration from rural to urban areas and from developing to industrialized nations, and the economic factors that help to determine migrant status.
+It has common features across various contexts, such as migration from rural to urban areas and from developing nations to industrialized nations, and the economic factors that help to determine migrant status.
 Migrant sex workers have also been the subject of discussions concerning the legality of sex work, its connection to sex trafficking, and the views of national governments and non-governmental organizations about the regulation of sex work and the provision of services for victims of sex trafficking.

 Demographics and background

 The illegal nature of migrant sex work makes it difficult to obtain reliable and conclusive estimates of migrant sex workers.
 However, social scientists have discovered significant trends regarding the identity of migrant sex workers.
 While migrants who work in agriculture or construction are largely male, migrants who engage in commercial sex work are largely female with ages ranging from the early teens to middle age.
 Migrant sex workers make up significant proportions of the sex worker population in many countries, with estimates ranging from 37% in the UK to 90% in Spain.

 Migrant sex workers are diverse in terms of nationality of origin.
 In certain national contexts, such as in the United Arab Emirates, sex workers come from a diverse range of nations of origin, such as Russia, Nigeria, and Thailand.
 About 60% of sex workers in large Dutch cities, for instance, are women of color from developing nations.
 As a result, what distinguishes migrant sex workers from local sex workers are primarily their low socioeconomic status, primarily illegal immigration status, and poor language skills.
 This results in their frequent marginalization in the unregulated and dangerous sectors of the sex industry.